carbonfin/SDKdocs/README.md

 # Carbon API Disbursment documentation
-:warning: The API is still under development, Please contact support@carbonnn.com before using.
+:warning: The API is still in closed beta, Please contact support@carbonpayment.io before using.

 ## API Key
 :information_source: In order to get access to your API public and private key as well as a URL, Please conact support@carbonn.com.